SnosMe/awakened-poe-trade/pages/issues.md

     *(don't forget to quit first, otherwise launching second instance will do nothing).*

+6. As last resort, go to Discord.
+But if you don't describe something specific about your problem, **you will most likely be directed to this page**.

+    If you've resolved your issue, feel free to share it on Discord and I'll update these steps accordingly.

 ---

 - [How to remove the stopwatch in center of screen?](https://github.com/SnosMe/awakened-poe-trade/issues/219)